massimopizzol/moutreach/_posts/2022-11-11-Green-tech-green-growth.markdown

 _(parenthesis: we used “green technology” to refer to a technology that is considered environmentally friendly based on its production process or supply chain.
 We chose it to match the “green growth” terminology and among various synonymous (“environmental technology,” “green tech” and “cleantech”, “environment-related technologies”))_

-So why why the journey of many green technologies from their early conception to their large-scale adoption and upscaling remains **a serious challenge**?
+So **why** the journey of many green technologies from their early conception to their large-scale adoption and upscaling remains **a serious challenge**?
 We wanted to find out.

 There has been entire books on the topic of tech innovation and development, but we wanted an ampirical study on the nordics.
 Because  the nordic countries are often taken as **leaders in environmental innovation** - so...it would be interesting to see what happens there.